 On comparing all the three sections of the KMAT 2017 exam, the Verbal Ability and Reading Comprehension section was the toughest one and was more difficult than that in the KMAT 2016 exam.
 However, those candidates who were well prepared and familiar with the complete syllabus of KMAT 2017 did not face much difficulty attempting this section.

 The questions in this section were mainly based on the candidate’s understanding of the passage contents, correct usage of words, expressions, phrases, and other language-based skills.
 Some of the questions from this section were also based on vocabulary, grammar, sentence completion, antonyms, and synonyms.

 In the Quantitative Aptitude section, 18 of the 40 questions were related to arithmetic.
 Those were taken from various topics such as percentage, interest, time and work, profit, averages percentage, partnership, loss, and more.

 The difficulty level of almost all the questions in this section was moderate.
 However, the questions were a bit time-consuming, due to which some students faced difficulty in attempting this section.

 But students with thorough written practice did not find this section much tough.
 Many questions in this section were picked from the topics – equations, Venn diagrams, ratio, proportion, geometry, mensuration, variation, permutation and combinations, probability, and more.

 3- Logical Reasoning

 The Logical Reasoning section of the KMAT 2017 exam contained questions based on assessing the analytical reasoning skills of the candidates.
 However, the same section of the KMAT 2016 exam contained questions based on logical reasoning.

-Most of the Logical Reasoning questions of the KMAT 2017 exam were based on the topics – distribution, calendar, assertion reasons, analogies, blood relations, direction, statements, series, and associated topics.
-This section was little lengthy as compared to that of 2016.
+Most of the Logical Reasoning questions of the KMAT 2017 exam were based on distribution, calendar, assertion reasons, analogies, blood relations, direction, statements, series, and associated topics.
+This section was a little longer as compared to that of 2016.